 DEI’s innovations in wild and cultured fisheries has enhance Maine’s marine economy for many years.
-We have created new aquaculture and fisheries opportunities for fishermen and other entrepreneurs by discovering successful shellfish hatchery, nursery and grow-out techniques with multiple species and by producing seed stock at commercial scale.
+We have created new aquaculture and fisheries opportunities for fishermen and other entrepreneurs by discovering successful shellfish hatchery, nursery and grow-out techniques for multiple species and by producing seed stock at a commercial scale.

 – Producing limited quantities of hard clam (northern quahog), razor clam, and Atlantic surfclam seed for the shellfish culture industry.

 – Advancing hatchery, nursery and grow-out trials of Arctic surfclams, a high value species, with the potential to create a new Maine aquaculture seafood product.

 – Pursue research to break the bottleneck in producing European oyster seed, rearing larvae consistently through their settlement phase under hatchery conditions.

 – Remain receptive to additional research opportunities with species such as scallops, sea urchins, kelp and two native crab species, Jonah and Rock.

 – Publicizing our research results and information related to commercial aquaculture opportunities in journals, popular media and through keynotes and workshop presentations.

 – Participating in collaborative initiatives that include potential aquaculture opportunities for Maine’s coastal communities.

-- A business incubator that is private area (300 ft2; with room for tanks of various sizes) for use by entrepreneurs to develop new seafood ideas and initiatives.
+– Built a private business incubator (300 ft2; with room for tanks of various sizes) for use by entrepreneurs to develop new seafood ideas and initiatives.